flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 - Different types of **development units** with the capacity of being controlled by a **debugger** from a host machine (typically running MS-DOS).
 - **Flashable cartridges** (a.k.a _Flashcarts_).
 Not for _piracy_ but to enable developers to try out their code on retail units.
 - 65816 and SPC700 **assemblers**.
 - **Development Manuals** which explain from a low-level perspective how this console works.
-Some manuals also notes the guidelines and norms developers must abide by to get their game approved by Nintendo (required for distribution).
+These may also include guidelines and norms developers must abide by to get their game approved by Nintendo (required for distribution).

 Curiously enough, multiple game studios like Argonaut Software, Accolade, SN Systems and so forth also developed their own in-house equipment that provided more capabilities than the official offerings (i.e. memory editor, floppy disk reader, devkit as an ISA daughterboard, etc) [@games-devkit].